Bjugn (village)

-Bjugn is the administrative centre of the municipality of Ørland in Trøndelag county, Norway.
+Bjugn (or historically Botngård) is the administrative centre of Ørland Municipality in Trøndelag county, Norway.
 The village is located at the end of the Bjugnfjorden.
 It is about 5 km north of the village of Høybakken, about 12 km east of the village of Nes, and about 9 km south of village of Oksvoll.

-The 1.24 km2 village has a population (2018) of 1,263 and a population density of 1112 PD/km2.
+The 1.24 km2 village has a population (2024) of 1,379 and a population density of 1112 PD/km2.
 There is a videregående school in Botngård.
 Fosenhallen is one of only four indoor speed skating ovals in Norway.
 Bjugn Church is located about 4 km west of the village, on the southern shore of the Bjugnfjorden.

+History

+The village was the administrative centre of the old Bjugn Municipality from 1853 when the municipality was established until 2020 when the municipality was merged into Ørland Municipality.
+On 1 January 2020 (upon the merger of Bjugn and Ørland municipalities), the village became the new administrative centre of Ørland Municipality.
+Prior to 2020, Brekstad was the administrative centre of Ørland Municipality.

 Name

-The settlement changed its name from Botngård to Bjugn at a meeting in March 2019 and this name change went into effect in September 2019.
-The former name, Botngård, was the name of a farm in the area, while the new name comes from the fjord and the municipality of Bjugn.
-On 1 January 2020, Bjugn municipality was to be merged with Ørland municipality and it was a local wish that the old municipal name should live on after the municipal merger, so the name was changed.
-After the merger this village became the administrative centre of the newly enlarged municipality.
+The settlement was historically called Botngård.
+The village changed its name from Botngård to Bjugn at a meeting in March 2019 and this name change went into effect in September 2019.
+The former name, Botngård, was the name of a farm in the area, while the new name comes from the fjord and the old Bjugn Municipality.
+The reasoning behind the change was that on 1 January 2020, Bjugn Municipality was to be merged with Ørland Municipality and it was a local wish that the old municipal name should live on after the municipal merger, so the name was changed.
+After the merger this village became the administrative centre of the newly enlarged Ørland Municipality.